Archer-W/Archer-W.github.io/_pages/about.md

 [CV](http://Archer-W.github.io/files/CV_Minmei.pdf)

-<span style="color:red">**I'm always looking for self-motivated students who are interested in networks and security reseasrch.**</span> If you are interested in working with me for the Ph.D. study, feel free to drop me an email with your CV!!!
+<span style="color:red">**I'm always looking for self-motivated students (Ph.D. programs) who are interested in networks and security reseasrch.**</span> If you are interested, feel free to drop me an email with your CV!!!

 News